sagemath/sage-archive-2023-02-01/src/bin/sage-README-osx.txt

+This file has been moved to

+    ${SAGE_ROOT}/src/mac-app/sage-README-osx.txt

-The content of this file has been moved to the installation guide.
-You can have a look at
+About the installation procedure, you might want to have a look at the online documentation

     http://doc.sagemath.org/html/en/installation/index.html